dendrux

 Step 2

-CompositeNotifier is the other one, and its only job is to fan a single set of callbacks out to a list of inner notifiers.
-If you want both terminal output and a metrics sink, wrap them in CompositeNotifier([console, metrics]) and pass that.
+CompositeNotifier fans a single set of callbacks out to a list of inner notifiers.
+If you want both terminal output and a metrics sink, wrap them: CompositeNotifier([console, metrics]).
+It implements every hook by forwarding to each child, swallowing per-child exceptions so one broken notifier does not prevent the others from running.

 Fail-open semantics